-2.5 Injury Thresholds and How Treatment Decisions Are Chosen and Applied IPMR Section 58(2)
+2.5 Injury Thresholds & How Treatment Decisions are Chosen & Applied [IPMR Section 58(2)(d)]

-FortisBC uses the principles of Integrated Pest Management to control wood rot and wood pests in its transmission and distribution poles.
-The end result of the inspection process is a decision to replace, stub or use wood preservative pesticides to control these pests.
+FortisBC uses the principles of IPM to control wood rot and wood pests in its transmission and distribution poles.
+The result of the inspection process is a decision to replace, stub or use wood preservative pesticides to control these pests.
 Prior to undertaking a treatment on a utility pole, it is necessary to evaluate the serviceability of the pole.
 The strength of a pole is related to its physical properties - the larger the diameter and shell thickness, the stronger the pole.

-The decision to carry out treatment or to recommend stubbing or replacement depends on the strength and circumference of the pole, the pole loading (equipment on the pole), and whether or not rot or other damage is present.
-This relationship is illustrated in Table 1 on the following page:
+The decision to carry out treatment or to recommend stubbing or replacement depends on the strength and circumference of the pole, the pole loading (equipment on the pole), and whether rot or other damage is present.
+This relationship is illustrated in Table 1 below.